ncla/LoungeDestroyer/README.md

 * Notifications for new comments on trades and offers
 * Notifications for new matches
 * Notifications for when the bots go online
+* Notifications for when your returns are about to expire
 * Trade descriptions
+* Trade preview on all trades
 * Statistics about your betting inventory (credit to ekim43)

 ## Discussion